Dutse: Climate

 The climate is a tropical savanna climate (Koppen: Aw).

 The dry season in Dutse is partly cloudy and hot all year round, whereas the wet season is muggy and cloudy.
-The average annual temperature ranges between 54 and 103 degrees Fahrenheit, with lows of 49 and highs of 107 degrees being rare.
+The average annual temperature ranges between 12 and 39 degrees Celsius (54 and 103 degrees Fahrenheit), with lows of 9 degrees Celsius (49 degrees Fahrenheit) and highs of 42 degrees Celsius (107 degrees Fahrenheit) being rare.

 The best time of year to visit Dutse for warm-weather activities, according to the tourist score, is from early December to early February.

 Temperature

 May is the hottest month in Dutse, which has a hot season from 18 March to 23 May.
 January is the coldest month during the cool season, which runs from 4 December to 28 January.